snithish/go-workshop/1_hello_world/Readme.md

 ---

 **Exercise**
-- What happens when we try to ru compiled binary in another OS?
+- What happens when we try to run compiled binary in another OS?
 - How to build OS specific binaries?

 ```sh